How to Report

 In the case of an immediate threat or emergency, call Public Safety at 610.660.1111 or activate a blue light or red emergency call phone on campus, or call local law enforcement at 9-1-1.

-For non-emergency incidents of bias or discrimination, to share additional information about a previously-reported incident, or to make a third-party report of bias or discrimination, use the Bias Incident Reporting Form, email email@example.com.
-The form will go to:
+For non-emergency incidents of bias or discrimination, to share additional information about a previously-reported incident, or to make a third-party report of bias or discrimination, use the Bias Incident Reporting Form or email BIAS@sju.edu.
+The form or email will go to:

 Special Assistant to the Provost for Inclusion and Diversity